guysoft/PleromaPi/README.rst

 #.
 Configure your WiFi by editing ``pleromapi-wpa-supplicant.txt`` at the root of the flashed card when using it like a flash drive
 #.
 Configure the Pleroma settings at ``/boot/docker-compose/pleroma/environments/pleroma/pleroma.env`` and set::

+    # fill in your specific data below
+    # otherwise you won't get an https certificate
     ADMIN_EMAIL=admin@ops.pleroma.social
     NOTIFY_EMAIL=pleroma+admin@ops.pleroma.social
     DOMAIN=pleroma.gnethomelinux.com